eisental/RedstoneChips/howto.md

 Building a Chip
 ---------------
-- Start by building the chip's __structure__ built out of any block you want.
+- Start by building the chip's __structure__ out of any block you want.
 You can't use sand or gravel and the block type must be different than the input/output/interface blocks type (see below).
 - Place a __wall sign__ attached to one of the chip blocks.
 This is the starting point of the circuit and affects the order of input and output pins.
 Set the sign text according to the circuit you're trying to build.
 See the [circuitdocs](/RedstoneChips/circuitdocs) for more info.
 - Add __output blocks__ (gold block by default) and __input blocks__ (iron block by default).
 Each block has to be attached to a chip block.
 Changes in redstone current will be sensed on any side or on top of the input blocks.
 - The circuit outputs its bits by setting levers on and off.
 Attach __levers__ to any side or on top of each output block.